superlinked/VectorHub/docs/articles/semantic_chunking.md

 # Semantic Chunking

-Chunking in Natural Language Processing is simply dividing large bodies of text into smaller pieces that computers find it easier to handle.
-In Retrieval Augmented Generation (RAG), we can manage large datasets by dividing them into chunks, and then embedding and storing them in vector databases and indexes.
-When there's a user query, it's easier to skim through and retrieve only the most relevant chunks.
+Chunking in Natural Language Processing is simply dividing large bodies of text into smaller pieces that computers can manage more easily.
+Splitting large datasets into chunks enables your Retrieval Augmented Generation (RAG) system to embed, index, and store even very large datasets optimally.
+But *how* you chunk your data is crucial in determining whether you can efficiently return only the most relevant results to your user queries.

-If you want to improve your RAG system's performance, you need to choose a chunking method that's a good fit for your data.
+To get your RAG system to handle user queries better, you need a chunking method that's a good fit for your data.
 Some widely used chunking algorithms are **rule-based** - e.g., fixed character splitter, recursive character splitter, document-specific splitter, among others.
 But in some real-world applications, rule-based methods have trouble.
 If, for example, your dataset has multi-topic documents, rule-based splitting algorithms can result in incomplete contexts or noise-filled chunks. **Semantic chunking**, on the other hand - because it divides text on the basis of meaning rather than rules - creates chunks that are semantically independent and cohesive, and therefore results in more effective text processing and information retrieval.

-**But which semantic chunking method should you use?** In this article, we'll describe and implement three different popular semantic chunking methods - embedding-similarity-based, hierarchical-clustering-based, and LLM-based.
-Then we'll evaluate them, applying an embedding model and a reranker to two different datasets.
+**But exactly which semantic chunking method should you use?** In this article, we'll describe and implement three different popular semantic chunking methods - embedding-similarity-based, hierarchical-clustering-based, and LLM-based.
+Then we'll evaluate them, applying an embedding model and a reranker to two different datasets - one that tests our chunking methods' ability to handle complex, multi-hop reasoning tasks, and another that checks if they can identify and extract only the most relevant results.

+Let's get started.

 ## What is semantic chunking?

 In semantic chunking, a splitter adaptively picks the breakpoint between sentences by comparing embedding similarity.
 This ensures that each chunk contains semantically cohesive sentences.
 Typically, a semantic splitting algorithm uses a sliding window approach, calculating the cosine similarity between the embeddings of consecutive sentences, and establishing a threshold for assigning chunk boundaries.
 When sentence similarity drops below this threshold, it signals a shift in semantic content, and the splitter marks a breakpoint.

-The workflow of a semantic splitter has basically 3 steps:
+The workflow of a semantic splitter has basically 3 basic steps:

 ![Full text](../assets/use_cases/semantic_chunking/sample1.png)